AlphaKiloDelta/A-Cost-Efficient-Threat-Intelligence-Platform-Powered-by-Crowdsourced-OSINT/README.md

 ![AWS Diagram](https://github.com/AlphaKiloDelta/A-Cost-Efficient-Threat-Intelligence-Platform-Powered-by-Crowdsourced-OSINT/assets/68220964/4e479341-8d33-46e7-8014-0ccf0d47c047)

-This TIP is available as a CloudFormation template in this repository ([TIP.yaml](https://github.com/AlphaKiloDelta/A-Cost-Efficient-Threat-Intelligence-Platform-Powered-by-Crowdsourced-OSINT/blob/main/TIP.yaml)).
+This TIP is available as both a CloudFormation template ([CloudFormation.yaml](https://github.com/AlphaKiloDelta/A-Cost-Efficient-Threat-Intelligence-Platform-Powered-by-Crowdsourced-OSINT/blob/main/CloudFormation.yaml)) and a Terraform file ([Terraform.tf](https://github.com/AlphaKiloDelta/A-Cost-Efficient-Threat-Intelligence-Platform-Powered-by-Crowdsourced-OSINT/blob/main/Terraform/Terraform.tf)) in this repository.
 Unlike the simple model TIP presented as a proof of concept in the paper, this TIP conforms to the AWS Well-Architected Framework and is suitable for a production deployment.

 ## Process
 Following the callouts in the above diagram: